Baxi Combi 80e Fault codes & diagnostics

 What to check first

-1. Check the pressure gauge on the front of the boiler; if it is below 1 bar, locate the filling loop (usually a silver lever or flexible hose underneath).
+1. Check the pressure gauge on the front panel; if it is below 1 bar, locate the filling loop under the boiler.

-2. Slowly open the filling loop to let water into the system until the gauge reads between 1 and 1.5 bar.
+2. Slowly open the valves on the filling loop until the gauge needle rises to between 1 and 1.5 bar.

 Parts commonly replaced